gmarcha/42_libft_tester/README.md

 ./tester.sh all
 ```
 - Press Enter to perform each test.
+- To add tests for external functions, write asserts in `expand.c`, and change function `expand` in same file.

 ![Begin with check for forbidden functions and norminette.](/ressources/header.png)
 ![An example of an ouput.](/ressources/example.png)